fcat97/dotEnv/Readme.md

   IDE code completion works out of the box for generated constants.

 - **Customizable namespace:**
-  By default, each module’s class is in `dotenv.{module-name}.DotEnv`, but you can override the package for your needs.
+  By default, each module’s class is in `dotenv.{module-name}.DotEnv`, but you can override the namespace for your needs.

 - **No risk of leaking secrets between modules:**
   Each module only has access to its own `.env` values.